-The operation of the TNA platform and the associated pipelines will be managed in accordance with ExxonMobil's Operations Integrity Management System (OIMS).
+The drilling program will be managed in accordance with ExxonMobil's Operations Integrity Management System (OIMS) and IDSL's Health, Safety and Environment Management System (HSEMS).

 The OIMS Framework establishes expectations for addressing risks inherent in the business and ensuring hazards are safely controlled.
-All OIMS management systems contribute to the effective management of the identified environmental risks and impacts in the Tuna EP.
+All OIMS management systems contribute to the effective management of the identified environmental risks and impacts in the Marlin B Platform Drilling EP.
 OIMS Systems that have been referenced as controls in Table 1 are:

-- OIMS System 5-2 (Personnel Training) ensures that personnel are trained in the knowledge and skills necessary to meet the requirements of their specific positions and roles. - OIMS System 6-3 (Well Management) provides the structure for wellwork planning and operations, as well as ongoing well integrity activities.

-- OIMS System 6-4 (Work Management) ensures that the work activities at Esso-operated or controlled sites are undertaken in a structured and controlled manner to reduce the risk of incidents. - OIMS System 6-5 (Environmental Management) provides a framework that meets Esso environmental business planning expectations, establishes the requirements for environmental management, and enables Esso to conduct its business in a manner that is compatible with the balanced environmental and economic needs of the communities in which it operates. - OIMS System 6-6 (Facility Integrity Management) ensures that the operations integrity of all Esso-owned or controlled critical equipment is maintained over the complete life cycle of the equipment without significant failures that would (1) result in uncontrolled emissions, fires, explosions, or incidents that might pose serious danger to people, the environment, or assets; or (2) significantly impact equipment availability and reliability. - OIMS System 8-1 (Contractor Selection and Management) provides a systematic approach for the management of interfaces with third-party suppliers of services (i.e., contractors) to achieve continuous improvement in contractor operations integrity performance.
+- OIMS System 5-2 (Personnel Training) ensures that personnel are trained in the knowledge and skills necessary to meet the requirements of their specific positions and roles. - OIMS System 6-3 (Well Management) provides the structure for wellwork planning and operations, as well as ongoing well integrity activities. - OIMS System 6-6 (Facility Integrity Management) ensures that the operations integrity of all Esso-owned or controlled critical equipment is maintained over the complete life cycle of the equipment without significant failures that would (1) result in uncontrolled emissions, fires, explosions, or incidents that might pose serious danger to people, the environment, or assets; or (2) significantly impact equipment availability and reliability. - OIMS System 8-1 (Contractor Selection and Management) provides a systematic approach for the management of interfaces with third-party suppliers of services (i.e., contractors) to achieve continuous improvement in contractor operations integrity performance.
 This System covers requirements for interfaces for monitoring, evaluation, and feedback to the contractor. - OIMS System 10-2 (Emergency Preparedness and Response) ensures that Esso establishes effective emergency preparedness and response, and provides well maintained equipment and trained personnel to manage incidents.
 Emergency situations include those incidents that impact safety, security, health, and the environment.